weaveworks-guides/weave-net-legacy/weave-and-docker-platform/3-machine-weaveproxy-swarm.md

   - [Weave](http://weave.works)
   - [Docker, Swarm & Machine](http://docker.com)

-## What you will Need to Complete This Chapter
+## What you will Need to Complete Part 2

 If you are using OS X or Windows, you can install [Docker Toolbox](https://www.docker.com/toolbox), which provides all the tools you will need.